Tips On Creating A Dog-Friendly Garden

 Dog Friendly Plants

 You’ve probably seen the lists of plants that are deadly to pets, but as it turns out, there are many dog friendly plants.
 Asters, hens and chicks, impatiens, snapdragons, marigolds, Irish moss, alyssum, petunias, roses, zinnias and sunflowers, to name just a few, are hardy, accessible and beautiful garden additions.
-Visit Dogs In the Garden for the ASPCA poison control center complete list of ‘safe’ plants for areas frequented by pets.
+Check this list for the ASPCA poison control center complete list of ‘safe’ plants for areas frequented by pets.

 Borders and Beds